 The Rambam (Maimonides) gives another explanation: Moshe lost his temper, and said, “Listen now, you rebels.”
-But Moshe has said worse things to, and about, the people elsewhere.
+But Moshe had said worse things to, and about, the people elsewhere.

 Of course, one could argue that Moshe simply failed to follow instructions; he was told to speak to the rock, and instead, he struck it.
 But was that error enough to condemn Moshe (and Aharon, who had nothing to do with it!) to death in the wilderness?

-Only one problem: God explicitly said to Moshe that he (Moshe) is to bring forth water from the rock, not “I will bring forth water from the rock”.
+Only one problem: God explicitly said to Moshe that he (Moshe) is to bring forth water from the rock, not “you shall bring forth water from the rock”.
 So where exactly did Moshe go wrong?